shweta-palande/Meraki-Webhook-alerts-in-SNOW/README.md

 ## 3. Setting up MT webhook alerts
 In order to create incidents in ServiceNow for any webhook alerts coming from MT sensors, In your Meraki Dashboard navigate to
-Sensors > AlertProfiles
+Sensors > AlertProfiles.
-configure the alerting thresholds per your requirement, and add the newly configured ServiceNow webhook receiver in Notfication recipients
+Configure the alerting thresholds per your requirement, and add the newly configured ServiceNow webhook receiver in Notfication recipients

 ![MT_alert_profile](https://github.com/user-attachments/assets/db208207-bda0-4ec6-ae07-812fd5290f1b)